jpwexperience/sovietmoviesonline-scrape/README.md

 # sovietmoviesonline-scrape
-Python script for downloading films from sovietmoviesonline.com
+Python script for downloading films from sovietmoviesonline.com.
+Testing done in Ubuntu 18.04 using python3.

-Usage: $python3 flickscrape.py input.xml
+Usage: $ python3 flickscrape.py input.xml

 Takes a single XML file that contains a sitemap of movie urls, gets relevant information (year, title, director, etc), exports information to a CSV, and then presents the option to download files.